I am behind as usual but here is your Friday Q&A on FATS!

 Is Low Intensity Exercise Better for FatBurning?

-We’ve all heard a number of ‘fitness claims’
+We’ve all heard a number of ‘fitness claims’ that the best type of aerobic

 training to burn fat is lower intensity exercise, referred to as the ‘fat